ga-adi-gelato/Course-Materials/lessons/java-essentials/classes-lesson/readme.md

 * Recall basic knowledge of Java data types
 * Recall basic knowledge of method creation

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Gather materials needed for class
-- Complete Prep work required
-- Prepare any specific instructions

 ---

 ## Opening: What are classes?
 (5 minutes)